Kumar-Jy/WinInstaller/README.md

 Windows Installer flashable zip [without PC] for supported ARM64 devices.

 ### Prerequisites
-- All necessary partition for Windows installation ( such as win and esp) should already be created
+- All necessary partition for Windows ( such as win and esp) should already be created
 -	Ensure the ESP partition size is not smaller then 350MB

 ### Preparation
 - Download this repository as a zip and unpack it.
--	Download the pe.img from [here](https://github.com/Kumar-Jy/WinInstaller/releases/download/WinPE/pe.img) and add it to the unpacked folder.
+-	Download the pe.img from [here](https://github.com/Kumar-Jy/WinInstaller/releases/download/WinPE/pe.img) and add it to the /installer folder.
 -	Place the uefi.img of your device in the unpacked folder.
--	Download the Drivers pack for your device, unpack it.
-Select all files and pack as Driver.zip.
+-	Download the Drivers pack for your device, unpack it. and copy all files/folders in /installer/Driver.
 - Place the modified Driver.zip into the unpacked WinInstaller folder.
 It should contains Driver.zip, pe.img, uefi.img, and META-INF (all file and folder names are case-sensitive).
 - Select all files/folders and repack them as a zip file.
 Your WinInstaller.zip is now ready.